google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`actuator/` **cylinder** (*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This element is suitable for modeling pneumatic or hidraulic cylinders.
+This element is suitable for modeling pneumatic or hydraulic cylinders.
 The underlying :el:`general` attributes are set as follows:

 ========= ======= ========= =============